TurBoss/blt/doc/treeview.rst

  **imagebox**
    Displays an image.

-The data fields at each node can be displayed in tabular columns.
-By default, data fields are styled as text boxes.
+The values of tree variables at each node can be displayed in tabular columns.
+By default the values are styled as text boxes.
 You can control the color, font, etc. of each entry.
-Any entry label or data field can be edited in-place.
+Any entry label or variable can be edited in-place.

 TREE DATA OBJECT
 ----------------